 Many options exist for a timeshare cancellation.
 The process is detailed below:

 The process for canceling a timeshare occurs in 3 stages.

 After your timeshare purchase, you have a brief rescission period, also known as a "cooling-off" period.
 You have the legal right to cancel your purchase and receive a full refund in return during this time.

 For a successful cancellation, you must declare and deliver your intent to the original seller within this specified time.
 Once the rescission deadline passes, your chances at an easy cancellation with a full refund are likely over.

 Next, knowing relevant state laws regarding your right to rescission is also critical.
-Each state has different mandates, but most only allow three to ten days for timeshare buyers to rescind the purchase.
-That is not much time for those on or returning from their vacations.
+Each state has different mandates, but most only allow five to fifteen days for timeshare buyers to rescind the purchase.
+That is little time for those on or returning from their vacations.
 Still, it would be best if you acted within this time window.

 If you require a cancellation letter, be sure to include the following: